mmbase/mmbase-oldimport/contributions/CMSContainer_Portlets/portlets-jforum/README.txt

 5.4 Deploy it.
 If successful, it will create a new file jforum-custom.conf in WEB-INF/config It should have read/write access to that directory.
+5.5 Add super user admin/admin in Community modlue.so as to manage the forum.